bbptue/eduxchange-eu-tech-docs/index.md

   - There is a [demo enrollment broker](https://demobroker.eduxchange.eu/) available for testing.
-  - To connect to the demo enrollment broker, edit this yaml document and send it to Peter:
+  - To connect to the demo enrollment broker, edit this yaml document and send it to Peter or Jelmer:

     ``` yaml
     schacHome: demoinst02.eduxchange.eu